Read more on

 While I didn't seek a separate diagnosis for it, I know I developed PDA (the technical term is Pathological Demand Avoidance, but the community prefers Persistent Drive for Autonomy) as a direct consequence of this approach.
 Until today my initial reaction to every demand (or even polite request) is that of refusal.
 However, as I got older I started following this initial reaction up with a thorough reflection on the reasonability of the request.

-I often ponder on the question of what would have happened had I been diagnosed with autism as a child, and there is only one possible answer: I would have been labelled 'low-functioning', been told that I could never live independently and probably would have believed it, and today I would still be living with my parents, most likely without even finishing my education.
+I often ponder on the question of what would have happened had I been diagnosed with autism as a child, and there is only one possible answer: I would have been labelled 'low-functioning', told that I could never live independently and probably would have believed it, and today I would still be living with my parents, most likely without even finishing my education.
 On top of this, the only 'treatment' in those days would have been Applied Behaviour Analysis (ABA), a conversion therapy very similar to dog training which aims to suppress autistic behaviours without any regard for the causes of these behaviours.
 I imagine that, had the demands of a therapist met my PDA, there would have been war, and my situation would have become considerably worse.

 I don’t remember many events from my childhood myself, but I do remember my emotions, the most powerful having been that I had no say in my life and that my feelings and wishes didn’t matter.
 Everything I enjoyed seemed to be forbidden, and I kept thinking of new activities that hadn’t been banned yet.